Updated April 6, 2023

 In this example, we will see how to reject the null hypothesis by following the below steps.

-In the above screenshot, we can see the three groups A, B, C and we are going to determine how these groups are significantly different by running the ANOVA test.
+In the above screenshot, we can see the three groups A, B, and C, and we are going to determine how these groups are significantly different by running the ANOVA test.

 - First, click on the DATA menu.